austincunningham/myblog/src/markdown/2022/idtokenhint.md

 ![](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/kd6paztfgofophghmtpy.png)

 Created a blog some time ago setting up [keycloak express and OIDC client](https://austincunningham.ddns.net/2022/keycloakexpressoidcg) and it happily worked fine with keycloak-17.0.0 and still does.
 On keycloak-19.0.2 same code completely falls over.
-(Note self always set prerequisites on dependencies in blogs).
+(Note to self always set prerequisites on dependencies in blogs).

 First issue I needed to enable Standard flow for the client in keycloak as I was seeing the following error in the logs
 ```bash